OpenMoonRay/openmoonray-docs/docs/moonray/maps/UsdTransform2d.md

         default: [ 1, 1, 1 ]

-        <p>This input provides the data.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">This input provides the data.
 It is usually connected to a UsdPrimvarReader_float2 that will provide the data.</p>

     <h3>rotation</h3>